SerenaRoncagliolo/Exp_Robotics_Lab_2/README.md

    ```sh
    git clone https://github.com/SerenaRoncagliolo/Exp_Robotics_Lab_2.git
    ```
-  2. Rename it the repository exp_assignment2
+  2. Rename the cloned package as _assignment2_
   3. Enter the repository at the top level and run
    ```sh
     $ catkin_make